ocf/ocfweb/ocfweb/docs/docs/contact/irc.md

 [[!meta title="Internet Relay Chat (IRC)"]]

-OCF staff often use IRC to communicate.
+OFC staff often use IRC to communicate.
 If you have questions, feel free to drop by -- it's often faster than emailing us, especially for discussion-type questions.

 We normally chat in the `#rebuild` channel.
-For historical reasons, `#ocf` is mostly for non-OCF-related discussion.
+For historical reasons, `#ocf` is mostly for non-OFC-related discussion.

 You have two simple options for chatting: